-Mark Middleton is Professor of Experimental Cancer Medicine in the Department of Oncology and consultant Medical Oncologist at the Oxford Cancer and Haematology Centre.
-Mark is the Lead Cancer Clinician for the Oxford University Hospitals NHS Trust and deputy director of the Cancer Research UK Oxford Centre.
+Mark Middleton is Professor of Experimental Cancer Medicine in the Department of Oncology, consultant Medical Oncologist at the Oxford Cancer and Haematology Centre and Head of the Department of Oncology at the University of Oxford (from April 2017).
+Mark is the Lead Cancer Clinician for the Oxford University Hospitals NHS Foundation Trust and Director of the Cancer Research UK Oxford Centre.
 He directs the EPCTU and the Cancer Theme of the NIHR Biomedical Research Centre.
 He studied medicine at Cambridge and Oxford and trained in medical oncology at the Christie Hospital.
 Mark is a member of the International Melanoma Working Group and of the NCRI Melanoma Clinical Studies Group.
 He leads several clinical trials in the national portfolio

 PACMEL: A phase 1 dose escalation trial of trametinib (GSK1120212) in combination with paclitaxel (2014).
 Coupe N, Corrie P, Hategan M, Larkin J, Gore M, Gupta A, Wise A, Suter S, Ciria C, Love S, Collins L, Middleton MR. Eur J Cancer.
 [Epub ahead of print] PubMed PMID: 25542057.